-*** Download the article as a PDF *** Introduction To be socially responsible, organizations must deliver value for investors and society, and this is particularly relevant taking into consideration that since 1992 humanity has failed to solve environmental challenges, and alarmingly, most of them are getting far worse.
-The problem is that unexpected side effects … Continue reading How to Enhance Social Responsibility with Seemingly Irresponsible Behavior
+*** Download the article as a PDF *** Introduction To be socially responsible, organizations must deliver value for investors and society.
+Yet despite the growth in corporate social responsibility (CSR), many major challenges such as tropical deforestation and climate change are greater today than when the CSR movement began accelerating in the 1990s.
+The problem … Continue reading How to Enhance Social Responsibility with Seemingly Irresponsible Behavior

 Introduction Recent legal developments in European countries challenge the principle of separate legal personality by extending liability to parent companies for harm caused by the operation of foreign countries.
 This post focuses on some cases brought before the Netherlands and English courts.
 These cases involve Nigerian residents and farmers seeking compensation from both Dutch and … Continue reading Towards a socially responsible approach to the duty of care?
 A comparative approach to the Shell cases in UK and Netherlands